ladio1z/WireGuard-VPN-Config-Guide/Install&Config - WireGuard VPN Protocol.md

        wg-quick  up  wgs0       # Start the wgs0 Interface
       ```
       ```
-       wg     or    sudo wg          # Display the Interface Details
+       wg               # Display the Interface Details
       ```
                or
       ```
        sudo wg          # Display the Interface Details
       ```